sanders41/meilisearch-python-sdk/README.md

         ...
     ```

 2. Because this client is async you need to await the calls.
-For example adding documents in the official verison would be:
+For example adding documents with the official verison of the client would be:

     ```py
     index.add_documents(documents)